 - Avoid eating candies imported from Mexico

-- Avoid using containers, cookware, or tableware to store or cook foods or liquids that are not shown to be lead free.
+- Avoid using containers, cookware, or tableware that are not been shown to be lead free.

-- Remove recalled toys and toy jewelry immediately from children.
+- Remove recalled toys and toy jewelry from children immediately.

-- If you are concerned that a product you own may contain lead you can also have it tested.
+- If you are concerned that a product you own may contain lead, you can have it tested.

 - Laboratory testing is the most accurate method for determining if a product has lead.
 Use the internet or phone book to find a laboratory in your area.

 - In-home testing kits are also available at local hardware stores.
 Be aware that these kits only test the surface for lead and are not considered the most reliable method for determining the presence or absence of lead in a product.